Central District, Seattle: Transportation

 The Central District's main thoroughfares includes its east boundary along Martin Luther King Jr. Way ("MLK"), its west boundaries along 12th Avenue and Rainier Avenue, and its 'main street' 23rd Avenue (north and southbound).
 Major east–west streets in the neighborhood include E. Union, E. Cherry, E. Jefferson, E. Yesler Way, and S. Jackson.

 Public transit

 King County Metro operates several bus routes in the Central District that connect the neighborhood to Downtown Seattle, Capitol Hill, Mount Baker, and the University District.
 The RapidRide G Line, a limited-stop bus rapid transit route, launched in September 2024 and serves the north end of the neighborhood on Madison Street.
 The Central District's primary north–south bus corridor, Route 48 on 23rd Avenue, is planned to be converted into an electric trolleybus route by 2026 following the completion of electrical wiring over the street.
 It is also a candidate for future conversion into a RapidRide route by 2050.

-The 2 Line, a Link light rail line operated by Sound Transit, is planned to extend into Seattle in late 2025 with a station at Judkins Park in the southern Central District.
+The Link light rail 2 Line, operated by Sound Transit, serves the neighborhood at Judkins Park Station in the southern Central District.
 The station is located within the median of Interstate 90 between Rainier Avenue to the west and 23rd Avenue to the east.